-With unemployment at an unprecedented low, staffing agencies are expected to adopt a new recruitment marketing strategy to attract top talent and keep their clients happy.
+No matter the year or state of the economy, staffing agencies are expected to optimize their recruitment marketing strategy to attract top talent and keep their clients happy, always.
 However, as the staffing landscape continues to change rapidly, failing to execute a comprehensive marketing program can result in an unsustainable recruiting process down the line.

 In a recent episode of the “Crushin’ It In Staffing” webinar series, David Searns, CEO of Haley Marketing Group, weighed in on the many essential components of an effective recruitment marketing strategy.
 While you may believe your marketing efforts are on track, recognizing the voids that need to be filled can have a transformative impact on your candidate pipeline, client retention and overall business outcomes.